cisagov/pshtt/README.md

 ```

 ## What's Checked?
 A domain is checked on its four endpoints:
 * `http://`
 * `http://www`
 * `https://`
 * `https://www`

 The following values are returned in `results.csv`:
-!* `Domain` -
+* `Domain` - The domain you're scanning!
-!* `Canonical URL` -
+* `Canonical URL` - A judgment call based on the observed redirect logic of the domain
-* `Live` - If any of the endpoint respond it is True
-* `Redirect` - If any of the endpoints redirect it is True
-* `Valid HTTPS` - True if a either HTTPS endpoint is live or HTTP endpoints forward to HTTPS
+* `Live` - The domain is "live" if any endpoint is live
+* `Redirect` - The domain is a "redirect domain" if at least one endpoint is a redirect, and all endpoints are either redirects or down.

+* `Valid HTTPS` - A domain has "valid HTTPS" if it responds on port 443 at its canonical hostname with an unexpired valid certificate for the hostname.
-* `Defaults HTTPS` - If the HTTP endpoint forwards to a HTTPS
+* `Defaults HTTPS` - A domain "defaults to HTTPS" if its canonical endpoint uses HTTPS.
-* `Downgrades HTTPS` - If a HTTPS endpoint forwards to HTTP
+* `Downgrades HTTPS` -  A domain "downgrades HTTPS" if HTTPS is supported in some way, but its canonical HTTPS endpoint immediately redirects to HTTP.
-* `Strictly Forces HTTPS` - If only HTTPS endpoints are live or if a HTTP endpoint is live it forwards to HTTPS
-* `HTTPS Bad Chain` - If the cert is not trusted based on CA stores
+* `Strictly Forces HTTPS` - This is different than whether a domain "defaults" to HTTPS.
+A domain "Strictly Forces HTTPS" if one of the HTTPS endpoints is "live", and if both *HTTP* endpoints are either down or redirect immediately to an HTTPS URI.
+An HTTP redirect can go to HTTPS on another domain, as long s it's immediate.
+(A domain with an invalid cert can still be enforcing HTTPS.)

+* `HTTPS Bad Chain` - A domain has a bad chain if either HTTPS endpoints contain a bad chain.
-* `HTTPS Bad Host Name` - If the cert fails hostname validation
+* `HTTPS Bad Hostname` - A domain has a bad hostname if either HTTPS endpoint fails hostname validation
-* `Expired Cert` - If the cert has expired
+* `HTTPS Expired Cert` - A domain has an expired certificate if the either HTTPS endpoint has an expired certificate.

-* `HSTS` - If a Strict Transport Security header is found in the HTTPS endpoint (not the https://www subdomain)
+* `HSTS` - A domain has HTTP Strict Transport Security if its canonical HTTPS endpoint has HSTS.
-* `HSTS Header` - The contents of the HSTS Header
+* `HSTS Header` - This field provides a domain's HSTS header at its canonical endpoint.
-* `HSTS Max Age` - The Max Age of the HSTS Header
+* `HSTS Max Age` - A domain's HSTS max-age is its canonical endpoint's max-age.
-* `HSTS All Subdomains` -If "include sub subdomains" is in the HSTS header
-* `HSTS Preload` - If "preload" is in the HSTS Header
+* `HSTS Entire Domain` - Whether a domain's root endpoint (e.g., https://domain[.]gov) has the HSTS directive `includeSubDomains`.
-* `HSTS Preload Ready` - If the domains has HSTS, HSTS Max Age, HSTS All Subdomains, and HSTS Preload
+* `HSTS Preload Ready` - Whether a domain's ROOT endpoint is preload-ready.
-* `HSTS Preloaded` - If the domain is on the Google Chrome Preload list
+* `HSTS Preloaded` - Whether a domain is contained in Chrome's [HSTS preload list](https://chromium.googlesource.com/chromium/src/net/+/master/http/transport_security_state_static.json).

 ## Acknowledgements

-This code was modeled after [Ben Balter](https://github.com/benbalter)'s [site-inspector](https://github.com/benbalter/site-inspector), with significant guidance from [@konklone](https://github.com/konklone).
+This code was modeled after [Ben Balter](https://github.com/benbalter)'s [site-inspector](https://github.com/benbalter/site-inspector), with significant guidance from [konklone](https://github.com/konklone).

 ## Public domain